IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-Once the generic cloud image file has been pulled from cloud.debian.org, the first thing we need to do is resize its main partition to increase the amount of space available.
+Once the generic cloud image file has been pulled from cloud.debian.org, the first thing you need to do is resize its main partition to increase the amount of space available.

 Here is the [**resize.sh**](https://gitlab.inetdoc.net/iac/lab01/-/blob/main/resize.sh) script which is based on the `qemu-img` and `virt-resize` commands.
 It takes two input parameters: the filename of the virtual machine image and the amount of storage space to add.